AndresG1501/inventario/README.md

 # Stock-Tacking

-allow simple handling out, control and product tracking of the company incorporating flexible system billing and reports for tracing and handling of stocktaking
+Allows simple handling, control and product tracking of the company’s inventory; including flexible billing and data reports of products, while adequately  tracing and handling stockage.